 Wealth, or What Can Be Taxed?

-In order to understand what can be taxed, we must first consider how people make and use wealth.
+The government can tax the wealth of private citizens.
+In order to understand what can be taxed, then, we must first consider how people make and use wealth.

 Amount of wealth from Sources = amount of wealth put to use